nlahlborg/Batch-Renamer/README.md

 # Batch Renamer

-Batch Renamer allows you to rename a large number of files at once.
+Batch Renamer allows you to rename a large number of files on a Windows PC all at once.

 ## Installation